 One of the problems with aluminum heads is that they warp very easily.
 If you have gotten this far, you might as well remove the heads and send them out to a shop for reconditioning.
 At the time of this writing, it cost me $140 to have the heads checked, cleaned and milled.
 Since they were in fact warped, it was worth the money.

 The cylinder heads are not difficult to remove at all.
-First remove the valve springs so you can pull out the push rods.
-Next, loosen the bolts, in sequence, a quarter of a turn, until you can turn then by hand.
+First, remove the valve springs so you can pull out the push rods.
+Next, loosen the bolts, in sequence, a quarter of a turn, until you can turn them by hand.
 Remove the bolts and place them in the cardboard holder.
 Make sure you number the bolts in the right sequence.
 You will need to remove the lifter retaining guides.
 Each one is held in place by two screws.
 DO NOT forget to put them back in, or you are going to have major problems.

 The heads are ready to be removed.
 A word of caution here: these aluminum heads have locator pins that can be lost very easily, so be careful when taking the heads off.
 There are two on the rear edge of each head.
 These pins help to properly place the head gasket, so don’t lose them.